UPDATED AUGUST 8, 2023

 And this is where plain English can help you.

 What is plain English?

-Plain English is a way of writing that is clear, simple, easy to read and unambiguous.
+Plain English is a way of writing that’s clear, simple, unambiguous and easy to read.

 Why should I use plain English?